Jared-Godar/codeup_notes/sql/sql_notes.md

 *Programs are buildings of thought* each piece of syntax is a thought that can be combined

-## We typically write SWL clauses in this order
+## We typically write SQL clauses in this order

 ![Write sql](https://files.slack.com/files-pri/T029BRGN0-F02FG6LTB6G/image.png#)